Cartagena Rooftop

 Not only can you get subtitles in the target language (which always helps me when I’ve missed or didn’t understand a word someone spoke) and subtitles in your native language, you can also look up literally any word in the dialogue by just hovering your mouse over it.

 The entire dialogue runs on a sidebar to your right, you can skip back and forth if you missed the last line or want to re-hear something, and you can even control the speed of speech.
-For many Spanish series, I tend to play them at 90% speed, which helps me a bit with comprehension, the goal being to eventually make it up to 100%.
+For many Spanish shows, I tend to play them at 90% speed, which helps me a bit with comprehension – given the speaking speed of the average Spanish speaker – the goal being to eventually make it up to 100%.

 Language Learning With Netflix is available as a Chrome extension, so make sure to do all watching on your computer.

-I am currently watching Cable Girls (Las Chicas del Cable), which is a great Spanish series which takes place in 1920s Madrid, with extraordinarily pretty people.
+I am currently watching Cable Girls (Las Chicas del Cable), a great Spanish series that takes place in 1920s Madrid, with extraordinarily pretty people.
 I highly recommend it, both for the Spanish and the general prettiness.

 A bookstore in Paris

-I wouldn’t recommend ReadLang for beginners, as I think students should have a good sense of basic vocabulary and grammar before trying to read websites in their target language.
+I wouldn’t recommend LingQ for absolute beginners, as I think students should have a good sense of basic vocabulary and grammar before trying to read more complex text in their target language.

 What language do you want to learn next?
 Comment below!